 Under Devon County Council’s Strategic Plan, and national rural development and planning policy, the Historic Environment Team promotes the protection, appropriate enhancement and enjoyment of archaeological sites and monuments, historic buildings and historic landscapes and townscapes.
 It also promotes sustainable access to them.

 The Historic Environment Team maintains the Devon County Historic Environment Record, and provides related specialist advice on development management, land management and other historic environment matters.
-It also works with communities and partners to promote historic environment projects that research, record, manage and interpret Devon’s rich heritage.
+It also works with communities and partners to promote projects that research, record, manage and interpret Devon’s rich heritage.

 Personal data we collect from you will be processed in accordance with this Privacy Notice.